CircuitVerse/Interactive-Book/docs/seq-msi/registers.md

 The n-bit register will consist of n number of flip-flop(s) and it is capable of storing an n-bit word.

-The binary-data, in a register, can be transfered within itself from one flip-flop to another.
+The binary-data, in a register, can be transferred within itself from one flip-flop to another.
 A shift register is a type of register that allows such data transfers.
 Shift register has 4 modes of operations.